-In 1986, a proof-theoretic framework for logic programming was proposed.
-It has had some success.
+A proof-theoretic framework for logic programming was proposed in 1986.
+This work extends that work.

 Three ways to move beyond MALL

 - 1. Girard [1987] added the exponentials to get linear logic. - 2.
 Liang and M [2009] added classical and intuitionistic connectives to get LKU.
 (Exponentials are behind this design.) - 3.
 Baelde and M [2007] added fixed points to get μ MALL.